slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 <!--
 - don’t be so busy preparing for teh future that you never step into it. the satisfaction of binge consumption brings instant gratification, so whty try anything else? the problem with shoving information is the ilusion of knowledge, especially when you rush it.true learning requires comtemplation.
 And implementation.
 And a commitment to reflecting on great ideas over and over again.
 - sabios c six packs
-#q["Knowing is not enough; we must apply.
-Willing is not enough; we must do." -- Johann Wolfgang von Goethe $  1749  $]
-#q["The gap between knowing and doing is where most people fail." -- Tony Robbins $  1960  $]
 -->

 > *"«Pathological learners» (...) who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it.
 Knowledge without action is useless."